 WARNING The warning statements in this manual identify conditions or practices that could lead to illness, injury, or death.
 CAUTION The caution statements in this manual identify conditions or practices that could result in damage to the equipment or other property, or loss of data.
 This definition applies to both yellow and black and white symbols.
 WARNING Hot surface.
 Do not touch.

-Follow instructions for use - mandatory action.
+7d welchallyn.com Follow the operating instructions/directions for use (DFU) - mandatory action.
+A copy of the DFU is available on this website.
+A printed copy of the DFU can be ordered from Welch Allyn for delivery within 7 days.